 - And finally, our Minute with Maxwell was all about the word Imagination.

-My friend, all of us at Christian Financial Ministries and Financial Freedom God’s Way Radio are praying you and yours have a blessed rest of your day and a fantastic, Christ-centered Christmas season.
-Plus we’ll see you next time as we continue down your personal road to Financial Freedom God’s Way.
+Have a blessed day, won’t you, and we’ll see you next time as we continue down your personal road to Financial Freedom God’s Way.